rooooop5/CLib/README.md

   - dynamic arrays of any type
   - useful functions for implementing pushing,popping,
     iterating with macros in a user friendly way
-## Design choice for the vectors:
+## Design choice for the vectors(READ ONLY IF INTERESTED IN UNDER THE HOOD STUFF)
   - For implementing type safety and prioritising userfriendly-ness (pratically absent in C) i have implemented type-specifc code.
-    - This means for each vector have stores a different data type, we would first need to initialise that type of vector using macros.
+    - This means for each vector that stores a different data type, we would first need to initialise that type of vector using macros.
     - Each initialisation would define a new type speicific structure and type specific functions that manipulate the cvector.
-    - Example: If i say i want to use cvector of type int, the following would happen:
+    - Example: I want to use cvector of type int, the following would happen:
        - a struct would be defined that only holds ints
        - functions would be defined that only manipulate ints Now if I i want to use cvectors of type float, again:
         - a struct would be defined that contains a dynamic array that only holds float
-      - functions would be defined that only manipulate ints
+        - functions would be defined that only manipulate float

 ## What the CVector actually is:
    Each cvector is actually a struct under the hood.
 The struct has three